lkiesow/leihs-wiki/Upgrading-older-versions.md

 # Upgrading from and to versions older than 2.9.14

+For all of these versions: You need to use a very *old* version of Ruby and a very *old* version of RubyGems to perform upgrades between these *extremely old* versions of leihs.

+You cannot use RubyGems newer than 1.8.25, so make sure to install that:

+    # gem update --system 1.8.25

+RubyGems 2.x will not work at all!
+You must also use the ancient Ruby 1.8.7, which you can get (with patches so it actually compiles on modern systems) from a Ruby version manager such as RVM.

 ### Upgrading from one 2.9.x version to another

 Make absolutely sure to **back up** your entire leihs installation as well as your entire leihs database before starting.